sebastiantonn/phd/chapter3/README.md

 (See overview figure below)

 I ran steps 1 and 2 locally on my Macbook, uploaded the folders with sorted image patches as ZIP file to Google Drive and then ran steps 3 and 4 in Google Colab.
-Also the input images for step 4 are saved on Google Drive and directly via Google Colab.
+Also the input images for step 4 are saved on Google Drive and processed directly via Google Colab.

 Andrew Pape wrote the first versions of above scripts during his MSc thesis project at the Plant-Microbe Interactions group, Utrecht University.
 I later adapted the scripts to the current versions.